 ENGL 301 (Introduction to English Language and Literature) and writing link ENGL 297(Writing in the Humanities): 10 credits.

 Minimum grade of 2.0 required in each course.
 (These courses are not offered in the evening or during summer quarter, so course substitutions are made routinely on a case-by-case basis for Evening Degree Program students.
-Please see an English adviser for information about alternative literature courses.)
+Please see a HAS adviser for information about alternative literature courses.)

 ENGL 302 (Critical Practice): 5 credits

 Minimum grade of 2.0 required.
 (This course is offered once per year in the evening, usually in winter quarter.
-Check with an English adviser about course availability.)
+Check with an HAS adviser about course availability.)

 English Distribution: 15 credits